Controlling Soybean Cyst Nematode: Do you have a resistance problem?

 Preparing and sending SCN samples to AGVISE Laboratories

-You can submit SCN samples via paper form or online through AGVISOR.
-AGVISE provides special paper forms for SCN sampling and special stickers for online AGVISOR submission at no charge.
+You can submit SCN samples via paper submission form or online in the AGVISOR portal.
+AGVISE provides special paper submission forms for SCN samples (bright yellow sticker) at no charge.
 The bright yellow forms and stickers help us sort samples and ensure samples submitted for SCN analysis are not dried and ground.
 All SCN samples analyzed by AGVISE Laboratories are analyzed at the Benson, MN laboratory.
-You can either send the SCN samples directly to the Benson Laboratory (see addresses below) or to the Northwood Laboratory, where they will be routed to Benson for analysis.
+You can send the SCN samples directly to the Benson location, or to the Northwood location, where we will route the SCN samples to Benson for analysis.
 AGVISE Laboratories reports SCN results in “eggs/100 cc” of soil and provides interpretation on our reports informed by university research.

 Helpful links: